knicholson32/stratux_ahrs/README.md

 sudo shutdown –h now
 ```
 - Install pi back in aircraft!
-- Visit 192.168.10.1/stratux_ahrs on your iPhone in Safari when connected to Stratux.
+- Visit 192.168.10.1/stratux_ahrs on your iPhone in Safari when connected to stratux wifi.
 - [Save an icon to the home screen](http://www.knowyourmobile.com/apple/iphone-4/15554/user-guide-how-save-websites-desktop-icons-your-iphone-4s).

 ## Usage